Amblyopia (Lazy Eye)

 What Causes Amblyopia?

 In most cases, amblyopia is the result of an undeveloped nerve pathway from one eye to the brain during childhood.
 An affected eye sends blurry images (or sometimes wrong images) to the brain.
 This confuses the brain and may encourage it to ignore images from the weaker eye.
-The most common cause of amblyopia is strabismus.
-Typically, there is a family history of the condition, but not all cases of amblyopia are due to strabismus.
+Typically, there is a family history of the condition.
 Additional causes may include:

-Unlike other eye conditions, amblyopia typically can be diagnosed without special tests.
-This condition is easily diagnosed with a complete eye examination.
+Unlike other eye conditions, amblyopia is easily diagnosed with a complete eye examination.
 Your eye doctor may ask you questions about the severity of your symptoms, your medical history, and your family history in order to make a correct diagnosis.

 Treating amblyopia typically involves treating the cause of the condition first.
-For example, if cataracts are present the cataracts will be treated.
-If eyeglasses are needed for farsightedness or astigmatism, they are prescribed.
+If cataracts are present, they will be treated.
+In some cases eyeglasses may be prescribed for farsightedness or astigmatism.
 It is common for an eye patch to be placed over the normal eye to force the brain to communicate with the weaker eye.
 Occasionally, instead of an eye patch, eye drops are used to blur the vision of the dominant eye.
-The eye drops used to blur the good eye are called Atropine, and they are quite safe for monitored chronic use.
-Children will often refuse patching or Atropine treatment, but the parent must insist and take charge so that vision and normal depth perception can be restored.
-In cases in which one eye is good but vision is not expected to recover fully, scratch- and shatter-resistant glasses with protective polycarbonate lenses are prescribed.
-These cases are mostly seen in children.
+These eye drops are called Atropine, and they are quite safe for monitored regular use.
+Children will often refuse patching or Atropine treatment, but the parent must insist and take charge so that normal vision and depth perception can be restored.

 In most cases, children under the age of five who receive adequate treatment usually recover almost completely, although depth perception may be a problem throughout the child’s life.
 Delayed treatment inevitably results in permanent vision damage.
 If the condition is not treated before the age of 10, partial recovery of vision is the best that can be expected.